All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Strong animal evidence.
 Dozens of published studies, primarily from the research group led by Predrag Sikiric at the University of Zagreb, have shown BPC-157's healing effects in rats and mice.
 These include accelerated healing of skin wounds, muscle tears, tendon damage, bone fractures, and nerve injuries.

 Limited human data.
-As of now, large-scale human clinical trials on BPC-157 for surgical recovery have not been completed.
+As of now, large-scale human clinical trials on BPC-157 for surgical recovery haven't been completed.
 The animal data is compelling, and clinical observations from providers who prescribe BPC-157 are encouraging.
 But we don't yet have the gold-standard randomized controlled trials in humans that would make this a proven therapy.

 This is why working with a licensed provider matters.
 They can evaluate your individual health situation, weigh the existing evidence, and make an informed recommendation about whether BPC-157 is appropriate for your surgical recovery.